-What Can a Handyman Do in McDuffie in McDuffie County, Georgia?
+What Can a Handyman Do Without a License in McDuffie in McDuffie County, Georgia?

 In McDuffie County, Georgia, most “handyman” work is not licensed at the state level unless you cross Georgia’s contractor-licensing threshold or you perform regulated trades (electrical, plumbing, HVAC, low-voltage alarm, etc.).
 Georgia’s key line is the state contractor licensing law for projects over $2,500 (labor + materials) that require a state license, while many small repair/maintenance jobs under that amount can be done without a state contractor license—but local business licensing (city/county occupational tax certificate) and permits can still apply.